-- Students will be able to explain comprehensively the definition of practical and elementary aspects of materials in the Civil Engineering field related to the tension-strain relationship, elasticity, behavior through time, damping property, atom structures, plasticity, yielding criteria, fatigue, ductility, and corrosion process; Be able to design concrete mix design materials according to the desired concrete - Be able to design concrete mix design materials according to the desired concrete compressive strength; able to explain the compression test process of a cylinder concrete sample and the tensile test of steel reinforcement in the laboratory and able to explain the meaning of the test results; - 3.
+- 1. Students will be able to explain comprehensively the definition of practical and elementary aspects of materials in the Civil Engineering field related to the tension-strain relationship, elasticity, behavior through time, damping property, atom structures, plasticity, yielding criteria, fatigue, ductility, and corrosion process; - Be able to design concrete mix design materials according to the desired concrete compressive strength; able to explain the compression test process of a cylinder concrete sample and the tensile test of steel reinforcement in the laboratory and able to explain the meaning of the test results; - 3.
 Be able to work in a team.